Cheeseburger & Pellegrino - 🍽️ THE PERMISSION TO FEEL FULL

 Healing the Inner Dialogue

-When that old voice rises up, I answer softly: “I am safe.
+That critical voice saying, “You don’t need that,” wasn’t mine — it was inherited.
+It came from women who rationed joy to survive, who didn’t feel safe enough to rest or feel satisfied.
+Now, when that voice rises, I answer softly: “I am safe.
 I am fed.
 I am not lacking.”
-And in that moment, I take another sip of Pellegrino, breathe deep, and remember — my body and I are finally on the same team.
+Then I take another sip of Pellegrino, breathe deep, and remember — my body and I are finally on the same team.

 A Practice: Eating with Gratitude